This verse seems to be quoted almost as often as John 3:16:

 "However, so that we do not offend them…" (Matthew 17:27)

 Peter’s impulsive “Yes” had obligated them to pay a tax for which they were not naturally obligated.
-I suspect this was an early attempt to ensnare Jesus which later became a more direct attempt in chapter 22.
+I suspect this was an early attempt to ensnare Jesus, which later became a more direct attempt in chapter 22.
 Jesus here avoided getting hooked by sending Peter to retrieve a coin—this time a shekel—to pay the tax for the two of them.
-The shekel did not have the graven image of the Caesar on it…
+The shekel did not have the graven image of Caesar on it…

 Now coming back to the text, “render to Caesar the things that are Caesar’s; and to God the things that are God’s.” has some context from which we can understand it.